-Alaskan Ulu — This gizmo looks like another gadget to take up space in your drawer, but it is really handy.
+Similar to a mezzaluna, the ulu looks like another gadget to take up space in your drawer, but it is really handy.
 Based on a prehistoric scraper design a curved sharp rock was the way our ancestors skinned game and cut food.
-A close descendant, the ulu, is still used by the Inuit in Alaska.
+A close descendant, the ulu, is still used by the Inuit people in Alaska.
 My Mother bought us an ulu as a gift when she vacationed in Alaska.
 I use it often for mincing herbs.
-It is much easier to use for this task than a chef’s knife.
+I find it easier to use for this task than a chef’s knife.
 There are cutting boards sold that are concave for use with a mezzaluna, but I have never seen the need for them.